blazejba/gp2/README.md

 ## 7 In development
-This section covers all the techniques that has not been implemented yet, but are planned to be before moving to the next stage of the project, namely the master thesis experiments.
+This section covers all the techniques that has not been implemented yet, but are planned to be before moving to the next stage of the project which is the master thesis experiments.

 #### 7.1 Genetic Programming
 ###### 7.1.1 Depth restricted and unrestricted tree growth
-These methods will allow to use evaluators of additional data type structures, namely trees with limited depth and completely unrestricted trees (free size and depth). **Sec.
-7.1.2 Pruning** and **Sec.
-7.1.3 Headless chicken mutation** will be first steps to implement these methods.
+These methods will allow to use evaluators of additional data type structures, namely trees with shape restrictions in depth and completely unrestricted trees (free to grow in size and depth).

 ###### 7.1.2 Pruning
 This method will be used for reducing the depth of the trees that exceeded the `max_depth` in depth-restricted genetic programming experiments, e.g. in a result of the subtree crossover.

 ###### 7.1.3 Headless chicken mutation
-It is a subtree mutation method implemented as crossover between an individual, namely a program, and a newly generated random program.
+It is a subtree mutation method implemented as crossover between an individual, a program, and a newly generated random program.
-When applied only one modification of such kind is allowed per tree.
+Only one modification of such kind is allowed per tree.
-This method will be working inclusively with `point-mutation` method which has been already implemented.
+`Headless chicken` will be working inclusively with `point-mutation` which has been already implemented.

 #### 7.2 Similarity-based selection
-Part of multi-objective evaluation yet instead of performed in evaluators will be computed by GPEC main body.
+Similarity-based selection is a part of multi-objective evaluation, yet instead of performed in evaluators as scores for other objectives, will be computed by GPEC main body.
-A matrix of `n x n` dimension, where `n = total number of individuals` will contain information about similarity between individuals.
+A matrix of `n x n` dimension, where `n = total number of individuals` will contain information about similarity between all individuals.
 In order to reduce the convergence of the population to the genotype of the leading individuals, similarity between islands will be taken into consideration in the migration process.
-In order words, the diversity of the population will be promoted when choosing which individual to take in from other islands.
+In order words, the diversity of the population will be promoted when choosing which individual to take in from other islands in a replacement phase.

 #### 7.3 Fine-grain
 Fine grain stands as the most parallel friendly implementation of the island model, where each individual in a population evolves asynchronously.
-This approach will tested with a task of finding a solution to a complex problem, potentially the one described in **Sec.
-7.4.1 Surface Max** or **Sec.
-7.4.2 Beam Strength Max**, and the results compared with the Coarse- and Micro-grain methodologies.
+This approach will be compared with the Coarse- and Micro-grain methodologies to quantify the amount of reduction in amount of evaluations different kinds of parallelism can introduce to a search.

 #### 7.4 Evaluators
 ###### 7.4.1 Symbolic regression